cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/cel-go-for-policy-as-code.md

 ## Visibility _and_ Architecture

 With appropriate visibility we can see problems appearing, or reason about problems.
 But with good architecture we can help to prevent them, and in this case there is a direct analogue with a database architecture.
-After all, an LDAP service is essentially a specialised kind a client-server database system.
+After all, an LDAP service is a specialised client-server database system.

 With databases we talk of On-Line Transaction Processing (OLTP) and On-Line Analytics Processing (OLAP); which are respectively the Small and Large workloads presented earlier.
 OLTP is to be kept nice and fast; OLAP is where you may perform your big, slow analytics queries.
 OLAP workloads often use a replica database so they don’t interfere with OLTP workloads.